phanghos/mobile_technical_challenge/README.md

 ### Localization

 - I would move hard-coded strings to a JSON and possibly support localization with a couple of different languages.
-The backend would of course need to be able to return the data in the specified locale.